herotechcourse/kotlin-lotto-precourse/README.md

 - [x] Based on the purchase amount (which must be divisible by 1,000), issue as many lottery tickets as allowed (1 ticket per 1,000 KRW).
+    - [x] The purchase amount must not exceed **2,147,484,000 KRW**, to prevent internal overflow when issuing a large number of tickets.
 - [x] Each ticket must **contain 6 unique random numbers** in the **range of 1 to 45**.
 - [x] Winning numbers and the bonus number must be **in the range of 1 to 45** and **must not be duplicated**.
 - [x] Determine the prize rank (1st to 5th) and corresponding reward based on the matching numbers.